-To demonstrate compliance with this criterion the Applicants must document that the proposed project will not result in
+To demonstrate compliance with this criterion the applicants must document that the proposed project will not result in

 - 1. An unnecessary duplication of service

 - 2. A mal-distribution of service

 - 3. An impact on other area providers

 - 1. To determine if there is an unnecessary duplication of service the State Board identifies all facilities within thirty (30) minutes and ascertains if there is existing capacity to accommodate the demand identified in the application for permit.
-There are 31 facilities within 30 minutes with an average utilization of approximately 61%.
-Two of the 31 facilities are not operational (US Renal Care Hickory Hills and Dialysis Care Center of Oak Lawn) and three facilities did not provide quarterly data (Loyola Dialysis Center, Nocturnal Dialysis Spa, and Concerto Dialysis).
-The remaining 26 facilities' the average utilization is approximately 72% [See Table Above].
-Based upon the most current information available to the State Board Staff it appears that the 26 current operating facilities with 498 stations within the 30 minute service area can accommodate an additional 239 patients before achieving target occupancy of 80%.
+There are thirty-one (31) facilities within thirty (30) minutes with an average utilization of approximately sixty-three percent (63%).
+Two (2) of the thirty-one facilities (31) facilities are not operational, (1) one provides nocturnal dialysis, and one facility (Concerto Dialysis) did not report patient numbers for the second quarter of 2017.
+The remaining twenty-seven (27) facilities' average utilization is approximately seventy-two percent (72%).
+[See Table Above]

-- 2. To determine a mal-distribution (i.e. surplus) of stations in the 30 minute service area the State Board compares the ratio of the number of stations per population in the 30 minute service area to the ratio of the number of stations in the State of Illinois to the population in the State of Illinois.
-To determine a surplus of stations the number of stations per resident in the 30 minute service area must be 1.5 times the number of stations per resident in the State of Illinois.
+- 2. To determine a mal-distribution (i.e. surplus) of stations in the thirty (30) minute service area the State Board compares the ratio of the number of stations per population in the thirty (30) minute service area to the ratio of the number of stations in the State of Illinois to the population in the State of Illinois.
+To determine a surplus of stations the number of stations per resident in the thirty (30) minute service area must be 1.5 times the number of stations per resident in the State of Illinois.

-Population Stations Ratio 30 Minute Service Area 1,310,269 573 1 Station per every 2,287 resident State of Illinois (2015 est.) 12,978,800 4,585 1 Station per every 2,831 resident
+Population Stations Ratio 30 Minute Service Area 1,310,269 573 1 Station per every 2,287 State of Illinois (2015 est.) 12,978,800 4,585 resident 1 Station per every 2,831 , , , resident

-The population in the 30 minute service area is 1,310,269 residents.
-The number of stations in the 30 minute service area is 573.
-The ratio of stations to population is one station per every 2,287 resident.
-The number of stations in the State of Illinois is 4,585 stations (as of November 2017).
+The population in the thirty (30) minute service area is 1,310,269 residents.
+The number of stations in the (30) minute service area is five hundred seventy-three (573).
+The ratio of stations to population is one (1) station per every 2,287 resident.
+The number of stations in the State of Illinois is 4,585 stations (as of May 5, 2017).
 The 2015 estimated population in the State of Illinois is 12,978,800 residents (Illinois Department of Public Health Office of Health Informatics Illinois Center for Health Statistics -2014 Edition).
 The ratio of stations to population in the State of Illinois is one (1) station per every 2,831 resident.
-To have a surplus of stations in this 30 minute service area the number of stations per population would need to be one station per every 1,888 resident.
+To have a surplus of stations in this thirty (30) minute service area the number of stations per population would need to be one (1) station per every 1,888 resident.
 Based upon this methodology there is not a surplus of stations in this service area.

-3. The Applicants stated the following regarding the impact on other facilities.
+3. The applicants stated the following regarding the impact on other facilities.

 The proposed dialysis facility will not have an adverse impact on existing facilities in the GSA.
 As discussed throughout this application, the utilization of ICHD facilities operating for over 2 years and within 30 minutes of the proposed Stone Quarry Dialysis is 76.7%.
 1,958 in-center hemodialysis patients reside within 30 minutes of the proposed facility and this number is projected to increase.